The UCAT Abstract Reasoning section can be a very difficult one and is extremely different from other parts of the exam.

-There are multiple questions per image set.
+With the way the section is structured, there are multiple questions per image set.
 Since the main investment in time is in figuring out the pattern, you have a greater proportion of the time to spend on the first question in each set.
 As a general rule of thumb, if there are 5 questions, you have around 60 seconds to complete the set.

-The NSPCC Method (not the charity)
+The NSPCC Method

 Number is all about counting as many things as possible.
 How many dots?
 How many squares?
 How many sides?
 How many corners?
 A quick tip would be that block arrows have 7 sides, so you don’t need to count all the sides every time you see one!

 Size is quite a common pattern that emerges frequently.
 Is one shape always bigger than the others?
-Is there always a big shape in corner, or in the middle?
+Is there always a big shape in the corner, or in the middle?
 Are there smaller shapes inside bigger ones?

 Position is another common pattern.
 You might, for instance, always find a square in the top right corner in one set and a circle in the top right corner of the other set.
 Look for touching and overlap of shapes – when you see this, make careful note of the type of contact.
 Is it tangential?
-Does it cut the shape in equal pieces, or is it off centre?
+Does it cut the shape in equal pieces, or is it off-centre?
 Is there a certain shape that always makes this contact?

 Although they are black and white, the shading of shapes can constitute a pattern.
-This is often the easiest pattern to spot, but is lower down the methodology because it can serve as a distraction.
+This is often the easiest pattern to spot but is lower down the methodology because it can serve as a distraction.
 Most diagrams have some sort of shading, but rarely is the main pattern you need to identify based on this.
 Look for shapes that are always shaded.
 Are there all black triangles in one shape, all black circles in another?

 For example: the presence of a white circle might signal a 90 degrees clockwise rotation of one shape and the presence of a black circle might signal a 90 degrees anticlockwise rotation.